SummerOfBitcoin/code-challenge-2024-rijul57/solution.md

 ### get_data.py

 It contains the get_transaction_info function that serializes every transaction to calculate its message.
+It contains two functions get_p2pkh_info and get_p2wpkh_info depending on the nature of transaction (legacy/segwit).
+These functions implement the basic serialization step, components of which are used to compute txids as well as wtxids.
+They are also used to parse the signatures and public key values from the json transactioin object.

 ### merkle_root.py